pranavchavda/diu/content/hotels/Radhika Beach Resort/text.md

 +++

- Located at the Picturesque Location of Nagoa Beach, Krishna Beach Resort is a perfect place to spend your beach vacation while in Diu.
+ Located at the Picturesque Location of Nagoa Beach, Radhika Beach Resort is a perfect place to spend your beach vacation while in Diu.
 They have total 36 Rooms, Including 2 Suites, 6 Super Executive Rooms, 18 Executive Rooms and 10 Standard Rooms.
 ***
 **Apart from the features listed, this hotel offers**
 - Airport Transfers